 Inpatient Fentanyl Detox In A Rehab Setting

 Daylight Detox & Recovery Center strives to provide each and every client with a custom treatment plan.
 This is the best way to ensure a sustained recovery.
-Each client is different and we meet our clients right where they are in their journey into recovery.
+We understand that each client is different, that is why we meet our clients right where they are in their journey into recovery.

-All of our detoxification processes for opioids involves a taper from the drug substituting opioid-based drugs to block the craving that comes with drug addiction.
+All of our detoxification processes for opioids involve a taper from the drug substituting opioid-based drugs to block the craving that comes with drug addiction.
 We also offer Medication Assisted Treatment, for more of a longer taper for those who need additional blocking factors for cravings and anxiety.
-In order to keep our clients comfortable, we provide other medications to reduce nausea and help our clients sleep through the evening.
+To keep our clients comfortable, we provide other medications to reduce nausea and help our clients sleep through the night.

-Our Fentanyl detox process is designed to be a safe and comfortable, effective step on your road to full recovery from addiction.
-By helping you eliminate your physical dependence on the prescription painkiller, we know that we are setting you on the road to successful rehabilitation and recovery, which will lead you in the direction of a drug-free life.
-We give our clients the tools needed in order to live a drug-free post-treatment, so integration back into society is successful.
+Our Fentanyl detox process is designed to be a safe, comfortable, and effective step on your road to full recovery from addiction.
+Eliminating your physical dependence on the prescription painkiller is essential to helping you lead a drug-free life.
+With our help, you will have the tools needed to live confidently without drugs post-treatment, so your integration back into society is successful.